 Jenny (after luring him in close so she could brain him with a vase): I finally played a scene with Neville Sinclair.

-How does Cliff finally defeat Neville?
-He gives him the jetpack, and removes the good luck gum that's plugging the leak in the fuel tank.
+- How does Cliff finally defeat Neville?
+He gives him the jetpack, after removing the good luck gum that's plugging the leak in the fuel tank.